ShuduK/ShuduK/README.md

 - 👋 Hi, I’m @Shudu Kay
-- 👀 I’m interested in learning more about about in software development.
+- 👀 I’m interested in learning more about software development.
 - 🌱 I’m currently learning HTML, CSS and JavaScript.
-- 💞️ I’m looking to collaborate on web development projects, and some data analytics in Python, later.
+- 💞️ I’m looking to collaborate on web development projects now, and some data analytics in Python, later.
 - 📫 How to reach me ... khorombisj@gmail.com

 <!---